Abood2284/flutter_04_expenseTracker/README.md

 # flutter_04_expenseTracker

-Expense tracker app created with help of udemy course section 4
+Expense tracker app created with help of udemy course section 4 + 5 + 6

 # How a new Flutter Dev can benifit

 This app was created for educational and learning purposes it has all the basics a flutter beginner will needs in it journey.
 With that said it also has docs commenting explaining the hard and important concept of Flutter & Dart with that it also gives you an idea of how the data is passed in the flutter app

+# How to contribute to this project

+1. First Fork this repo
+2. Create a branch(better if you name it same as your new_feature name) and checkout it
+3. Make your desired changes
+4. Commit and push
+5. Wait for your Pull request to get merged

 # What I learned from this Module